Scholarships, Grants and Financial Resources for Students with Disabilities

 firstname.lastname@example.org | (800) 221-4602

-The National Down Syndrome Society (NDSS) is offering an exciting scholarship opportunity for students with Down syndrome through the O'Neill Tabani Enrichment Fund.
-The mission of the O'Neill Tabani Enrichment Fund is to offer financial assistance to young adults with Down syndrome - 18 and older - who are continuing to enrich their lives by taking classes or enrolling in postsecondary educational programs.
+The National Down Syndrome Society (NDSS) is the leading human rights organization for all individuals with Down syndrome.
+NDSS is offering a number of scholarships to young adults with Down syndrome - 18 and older - who are continuing to enrich their lives by taking classes or enrolling in postsecondary educational programs.

 National Foster Parent Association (NFPA) Youth Scholarship